7 Proven Cognitive Biases (And How They Impact Your Design)

 Attention bias refers to the tendency to focus on recurring thoughts.
 We all have hobbies and interests, but sometimes they can actually weigh us down.

 For example, if you’re a keen ‘fashionista’, you might see the world as an extended catwalk.
 Or perhaps you obsess over typography?
 Every street sign, page and shop signage you see is a composition of typographic leading, kerning, and weights.
-As the saying goes, “To the man with the hammer, everything problem looks like a nail.”
+As the saying goes, “To the man with the hammer, every problem looks like a nail.”

 There is certainly nothing wrong with having interests or being absorbed in an aspect of the work you do.
 However, sometimes this can lead to stagnant thinking.
 We might overlook a fantastic photographic solution to a design problem simply because we are so focused on type.